-Sunrun Returns to Growth After Coronavirus Solar Slowdown
+Sunrun Returns to Growth After Pandemic Solar Slowdown

 As quarantine set in back in March, the solar industry lost its favorite sales technique: the face-to-face chat in a potential customer's house.

-But as more tech-savvy installers migrated their sales tactics online, they noticed a new opportunity: selling in quarantine could force improvements that would ultimately lower customer acquisition costs, a persistent challenge for rooftop solar companies.
+But as more tech-savvy installers migrated their sales tactics online, they noticed a new opportunity: Selling in quarantine could force improvements that would ultimately lower customer-acquisition costs, a persistent challenge for rooftop solar companies.
 Sunrun previously said it could save $2,000 per installation based on this digital-first approach.

-"It was a real accelerator, it did increase our corporate metabolism," Jurich said of the shift to virtual sales.
-But "it takes time for it all to wash through" in terms of lowering customer acquisition costs.
+"It was a real accelerator; it did increase our corporate metabolism," Jurich said of the shift to virtual sales.
+But "it takes time for it all to wash through" in terms of lowering customer-acquisition costs.

 Sunrun's "creation cost," or the cost of adding a new solar customer, stood at $3.55 per watt in Q3.
 That's down from the previous quarter's $3.72 per watt, but well above the annual figure for any of the last three years.